gmc-code/PC-microbit-micropython/docs/images/bytearray_images.rst

                 .. tab-item:: Q1

-                    Modify the code to add 2 nested for-loops for x values so that the left and right edges use the maxbrightness value.
+                    Modify the code to add 2 nested for-loops for x values so that the left and right edges use the max_brightness value.

                     .. code-block:: python